FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 	1. I think this is going to hurt the gameplay and make it too much to handle but I'm still going to try it.
 2. Or to switch to another plane and pilot once the lead/player plane/pilot is downed.
 	1. I think this is the way to go.
 It allows for a wider failure spectrum while also giving the gameplay some focus.
 Basically Battlefield 2 Modern Combat's hot-swapping mechanic.
+How is it going to work?
+Simple: when you want to swap, the game pauses, and you select a pilot from the list of pilots.
+In the case of bomber crews, you can only select either the main pilot or the bombardier.
 ### Combat Controls
 Depending on the class of the plane, a given plane might carry no weapons or at most 3 different types of weapons.
 This means there will be a ___primary weapon___, a ___secondary weapon___, and a ___tertiary weapon___.
 This is independent of positioning i.e. where the gun is physically on the plane.
 Bombers for instance may have the same weapon type mounted in two different positions (real and front).
 ##### Weapon overheating and degradation